bpoletti/Zovid19_Repo/README.md

 S - Move Down

+E - When over a gun to pick it up

 Mouse - Move the mouse around to aim

 Left Mouse Button - Shoot

 Esc - Exit the Game

+## Cheats
+Alt + G - Restart the Game

+Alt + Y - Set hp equal to 100

+Alt + K - Kill all zombies